SEPTEMBER 18th RESOURCES AND UPDATES:

 The Jewish Learning Center is offering virtual pre-High Holiday events.
 Find streaming information here.

-My Jewish Learning has compiled list of shofar blowings.
+My Jewish Learning has compiled a list of shofar blowings.

 Chabad Centers across Manhattan are hosting socially distanced worship and programming.
 Click here for locations, schedule and registration information.